leancodepl/corelibrary/docs/features/audit_logs/index.md

 }
 ```

+!!! warning
-⚠️ Bear in mind, that the order here makes difference.
+    Bear in mind, that the order here makes difference.
 If you don't want to collect changes in the MT inbox/outbox tables, then you should configure `UseAuditLogs<TDbContext>(context)` filter **after** the `UseDomainEventsPublishing(context)` filter.

 ## Other options